This could be a FAQ page, except that questions have been infrequent. Here are questions and answers, and some more information about the project.

 Currently no. There is no scheduling of input to allow control while the program is running.
 It can only be started and stopped.
 Support for real-time interactive use, or live coding, could be a later project to implement in some way.
 Possibly in a new program for the same language, at some point when the language is mature.

-Among the most well-known of more full-featured alternatives are: csound, RTcmix, SuperCollider, and ChucK.
+csound, RTcmix, SuperCollider, and ChucK.
 (A larger list of more or less famous languages can be found on Wikipedia.)
-While saugns is simpler to use than those big ones for tones and some types of sounds, those programs or systems have more general functionality for electronic music-making.
+While saugns is simpler to use than those big ones for tones, and for some simple variations on synth sounds, those programs or systems have more general functionality for electronic music-making.
 In part, they are equipped with a larger variety of synthesis and filtering methods, and in part, the languages are more expressive.
+Some more unusual saugns features are however missing in the alternatives, making saugns a unique tool in some ways.
+This includes the R

 The big alternatives all have languages quite distinct from SAU (see SAU programming paradigms above).
 In summary...